 We recognise that these dogs provide assistance not only for the sight impaired but also for those with hearing loss, epilepsy, diabetes, physical mobility problems and more.
-Assistance Dogs are welcome on the KWVR, for which no charge is made.
+Assistance Dogs are welcome on ALL the KWVR trains, for which no charge is made.

 Please remember that our stations were largely built in the 1860s and, as such, can pose some access difficulties.
 Until you are boarding a train, please keep away from the platform edge.
 Please beware that some platform edges slope towards the track for drainage purposes and extra care will be needed.
 The KWVR does not have any ‘general use’ wheelchairs available at any of our stations.
 The wearing of high-heeled shoes is not recommended when visiting the KWVR.

 Oxenhope: There is reasonably level access from the car park onto the platform and into the booking hall (from where your train tickets are purchased) for wheelchairs.
 There is a wheelchair accessible toilet and baby change facilities at the station.
 Being located in a 1950s-built carriage, there is stepped access to the Station Buffet, though wheelchairs cannot be accommodated therein.
 There is ramped access to the Exhibition Shed.

 Haworth: There is level access from the car park into the booking hall and onto the platform (from where your train tickets are purchased) for wheelchairs.
 There is a wheelchair accessible toilet and baby change facilities at the station.